eyesoft/home_assistant_buspro/README.md

 The HDL Buspro integration allows you to control your HDL Buspro system from Home Assistant.

 ## Installation
 Under HACS -> Integrations, add custom repository "https://github.com/eyesoft/home_assistant_buspro/" with Category "Integration".
-Select the newly added integration named "HDL Buspro" and install it.
+Select the integration named "HDL Buspro" and download it.

+Restart Home Assistant.

+Go to Settings > Integrations and Add Integration "HDL Buspro".
+Type in IP address and port number of the gateway.

 ## Configuration